 If your dog is well raised and trained, he will mature into a gentle and laid back companion.

-The Alaskan Malamute sounds like the ideal family pet, but don't be too quick to choose this breed.
+So while the affectionate Alaskan Malamute temperament sounds like it makes him the ideal family pet, don't be too quick to choose this breed.

 There are some things about the dog's temperament that you must know before you bring that gorgeous fluffy puppy home.

 Intelligence and Independence

 The Malamute is a very independent dog and likes to be the boss.
 He can be difficult to train, and therefore not really suited to new dog owners.

 The ideal handler for this type of dog temperament is someone who is experienced with dogs, and who can act as a fair and consistent leader of the family pack.

 In spite of the difficulty, it's important that you do teach your Alaskan Malamute good manners from the day you bring him home.

 We are all tempted to let a cute puppy get away with things, but it won't be so cute when he is a mature adult with a mind of his own.
 Start as you mean to finish and you'll be able to better manage your dog's temperament.

 The most frightening part of any dog's temperament is aggression, and unfortunately, this can be a problem in the Alaskan Malamute.

 While they are very reliable with people, they can't be trusted with other animals.